WebOrigami/docs/src/content/builtins/@log.md

 1
 ```

+Here the first line ("Hello") is the logged message.
+The second line ("1") is
+the result of the function displayed by ori.

-Passing an object as the message outputs it in YAML form:
+You can pass an object as the message to log the object in YAML form:

 ```console
 $ ori @log 2, { a: 1 }